 Leiden grew to become the second-largest city of the Republic, after Amsterdam.
 The population continued to increase and the city was enlarged in 1611, 1644 and 1659, giving the Singelring (Outer Canal) its present shape.
 In its heyday around 1670, over 60,000 people lived packed together in the city.
 This period in the seventeenth century is often called the Golden Age of the Netherlands.

-On 8 February 1575, in the renowned Pieterskerk, the Netherlands was given its first university, in Leiden.
-This gift from William of Orange as a reward for resisting the Spanish siege marked the start of the many discoveries made in Leiden.
-A city where freedom in word, science and culture comes together in a true City of Discoveries.
+On 8 February 1575, in the renowned Pieterskerk, Leiden was given the first university in the Netherlands.
+This was a reward from William of Orange for resisting the Spanish siege and marked the start of many discoveries made in Leiden — a city where freedom in word, science and culture have come together to form a true City of Discoveries.
 Within 75 years Leiden University had grown to become a ‘Wonder of Europe’, one of the most important universities.
 Did you know that the official foundation certificate can still be seen in the University Library?

 Decline and revolution